How to Execute Successful Video Wall Projects

 A Look at Successful Video Wall Projects

 Several companies have already used video walls to their advantage.
 Starbucks is a primary example of a company that uses a compelling display to make a powerfully adaptive and versatile impact.
-The Seattle coffee giant’s enormous lobby video wall got a lot of interest from digital signage enthusiasts.
+So the Seattle coffee giant’s enormous lobby video wall got a lot of interest from digital signage enthusiasts.

 And of course, there is Samsung, who consistently pushes the envelope for uniqueness and multi-monitor displays that can’t be overlooked.

 For Integrators, Playing Your Part in a Video Wall Project

 In the end, collaboration is what will make a successful video wall project.
 Each part that goes into a video wall design, installation and execution has a different face behind it, which means it’s important for everyone to be on the same page.
 In fact, by working together, a company and its team of professionals can create a powerful digital signage tool that leaves a lasting impression.